Baku Ishii: Career

 Aspiring to be a composer, Ishii moved to Tokyo in 1909.
 Through the introduction of Chiyomatsu Nakamura, he became a student of Kosugi Tengai.
 While residing in Sosen Mishima's house, he gave up a literary career and became an apprentice member of the Imperial Theatre Orchestra in September 1910.
 However, the violin the Orchestra loaned to him was pawned by Mishima, so he was fired after two months.

 After leaving Mishima's house, he joined the opera club as a student and trained under the name Rinrō Ishii.
 In February 1912, he had his first role, albeit minor, in Kumano.
 Tamaki Miura praised his voice.
 Ishii worked in the Imperial Theatre Opera, but was dismissed after opposing the strict guidance of Giovanni Vittorio Rosi.

 With the cooperation of Kōsaku Yamada, Ishii turned to creative butoh, separated from his newlywed wife, and practiced at the Tokyo Philharmonic.
 From June 1916, he appeared under the stage name Baku Ishii.
 He started "New Theater" with director Kaoru Osanai and composer Kōsaku Yamada.
 After teaching at the Takarazuka Revue Company, he worked with Yamada and others to launch the dance and poetry movement, opening up a new frontier in Japanese dance.
 He also became the first dancer in Japan to choreograph and perform a Western-style work.

 In 1922, he traveled with his sister-in-law Konami Ishii to Europe and the United States to study contemporary dance.
 He became a pioneer of modern dance in Japan.
 In April 1923, Ishii made his debut as a dancer at the Brüthner Saal in Berlin.
 Learning from Mary Wigman, he performed in Czechoslovakia, Poland, France, Belgium, and the United States.
 In 1925, he starred in the German film Ways to Strength and Beauty.
 He returned to Japan in April of that year.
-In 1926, Ishii traveled to Korea and performed in Gyeongseong, inspiring the formation of modern dance in the Joseon dynasty from Korean dance.
-He taught students such as Choi Seung-hee, Cho Taek-won, and Gang Hong-sik.
+In 1926, Ishii traveled to Korea and performed in Gyeongseong, helping inspire the development of modern dance there.

 In 1928, he founded the Baku Ishii Dance Research Institute in Jiyūgaoka.

+Legacy and students

+Ishii's teaching extended beyond Japan and helped shape the development of modern dance in East Asia.
+Among his students were Choi Seung-hee, Cho Taek-won, and Gang Hong-sik in Korea.
+Later figures associated with Japanese modern dance, including Kazuo Ohno, also studied under Ishii.
+Outside dance, the future photographer Yoshifumi Hattori also studied under Ishii in Tokyo before turning to photography in 1937.